thoughtbot/maintaining-open-source-projects/book/03-git.md

 enough space and your regular toolset for writing what is as relevant as code
 itself: your commit message.

+Summing up, always write commit messages as if you are explaining the change to a colleague sitting next to you who has no idea of what is going on.

 ## Request good git history